 This collection of poems are meant to be read out loud, making them perfect for families, homeschoolers, and whole classrooms.
 Kids can read alternating lines and stanzas about the insect world.
 As the different voices read aloud, you’ll hear the pulsing sound of the cicada, the drone of honeybees, and feel the soaring music lift from the pages!
 This is certainly poetry at its most exciting!

 A Pizza the Size of the Sun by Jack Prelutzky

 Hilarious, silly, crazy poetry collection for kids.
 This is a great book for elementary readers to read on their own, or for parents to enjoy reading aloud.
 Includes a backwards poem, a poem that never ends and over 100 more poems to get kids on the silly side!

 What’s your favorite poetry book, poem, poetic author you like to read to your children?
 (Check your picture books – you’ll be surprised to find so many are actually poems in illustrated disguise!).

 Shop these favorite poetry books for children!

-Here are all the books mentioned above, plus a few others by the same authors – if you like one book in their style, chances are you’ll like another!
+Here are all the books mentioned above, plus a few others I’ve discovered since originally writing this post – if you like one book in an author’s style, chances are you’ll like another!
 (Affiliate links are used)

 You may also enjoy these poetry articles: